quchen/articles/write_yourself_a_brainfuck.md

    this?
 Hint: `Comment`s don't do anything and may save you from adding a `Maybe` type.

-2. (easy) The call to `ord` produces an error when applied to a negative element, and you probably won't want to print character number 9001 in Brainfuck ever anyway.
+2. (easy) The call to `chr` produces an error when applied to a negative element, and you probably won't want to print character number 9001 in Brainfuck ever anyway.
 How could you modify the command to constrain the output to ASCII?